AdobeDocs/analytics.en/help/technotes/data-retention.md

 Data retained is based on the current date and the date/time of historical data.
 The date/time recorded on hits can be different than the date/time the hit(s) were received by Adobe.

-## Adjusting the default data retention period
+## Adjust the default data retention period

 If you would like to reduce or extend the default data retention period, contact your Adobe Account Team.